-- 1. The child is sat on the 'thinking chair' for the amount of minutes per their age e.g. if they are 3, they will sit on the chair for 3 minutes.
-Staff explain to the child why they are on the chair, how long they will sit there for and what they need to think about to make the situation better.
-Having been on the thinking chair, they are then reminded about why they have been put there and asked what they could now do.
-Staff will encourage them to apologise to anyone who was hurt in the incident and talk about making better choices in their behaviour.
-The behavioural / racial incident is recorded and talked through with parents. - 2.
-If the child continues to behave inappropriately, then their parents will be asked to have a meeting with the child's Key Worker and the Manager to discuss strategies that can be used at Nursery and at home, in order that there is consistency.
-The Key Worker will complete a behaviour chart which will help identify the triggers of the behaviour, the times during the day the behaviour occurs and what action the child does.
+- 1. The child will be taken to a safe space where they will be allowed to process what has happened.
+The behavioural / racial incident is recorded and talked through with parents.
+Activities will also be carried out to demonstrate positive message to all children. - 2.
+If the child continues to behave inappropriately, then their parents will be asked to have a meeting with the child's Key Worker and a senior staff member to discuss strategies that can be used at Nursery and at home, in order that there is consistency.
+Meetings with parents will be used to find out if there are changes in the child's home life which may have triggered this behaviour.
+Behaviour forms can be studied to work out if there are triggers within the setting.
+If this does not work the Key Worker will complete a behaviour chart which will help identify the triggers of the behaviour, the times during the day the behaviour occurs and what action the child does.
 Then together with the parents the Nursery can set in place a behaviour plan to help the child overcome the behaviour he/she is displaying through reward and encouragement.
-All behaviour management strategies will be written to meet the child's individual needs, age and ability.
+All behaviour management strategies will be written to meet the child's individual needs, age and ability. - 3.
+If the child's behaviour is extreme and the child is in danger of hurting themselves, their peers or staff a Physical Prompts and Behaviour Policy will be shared with the parents and they will be asked to sign a form stating they have read and understood the policy. - If the child's behaviour continues to be unacceptable, then the Manager / Safeguarding officer will refer the child and or parents to external professional support such as the SEN team, The family partnership service team, Camhs, Chums, Mash, Family Hub.